Patryk997/QA-Java/README.md

 ### Install ###

  * Go to directory where you have you pom.xml and run mvn clean package
- * change the direcotiry to target folder and run java -jar QA-Java-jar-with-dependencies.jar
+ * change the direcotiry to target folder and run java -jar Patryk-Maryn-IMS-jar-with-dependencies.jar

  username and paswword for admin are "admin" and "admin"